isomerpages/moe-peiyingpri/_about-us/Our Staff/Primary 5.md

 ### **Primary 5**
 **Year Head: Mr Eric Chia**

-_Please allow teachers up to 3 days to reply to your email queries._
+_Please allow teachers up to 3 days to reply to your email queries._&nbsp;
 _For urgent matters, please contact the teacher through the General Office at 62575684._

 | Class | Form Teacher | Co-Form Teacher |